 All business Capstones are also Miami Plan Capstones; you may fulfill both requirements with one course.
 You are encouraged to consider a Capstone from any business department.
 A complete list is available on your DAR or in the advising office.

-Diversity Perspectives Requirement
+Business Diversity Requirement

-You must complete at least one course that provides an understanding of diversity perspectives.
+You must complete at least one course that provides an understanding of business diversity perspectives.
 This course may be selected from any division and may overlap with your Foundation courses, Thematic Sequence, major, or electives.
 A list of approved courses is available from the academic advisor or the advising office in 1022 FSB or at the following website: http://MiamiOH.edu/fsb/resources/advising/majors-minors-and-more/business-core/index.html.

 Grade Point Average